 Temporary control measures have been designed in accordance with the RI SESC Handbook.
-Following development completion/implementation of the permanent stormwater control measures, all stormwater will either be directed to the man-made ponds through the proposed storm drains that eventually drain into the wetland located on site or into the existing Drainage Network.
+Following development completion/implementation of the permanent stormwater control measures, all stormwater will either be directed the wetland located on site.

 Will temporary or permanent point source discharges be generated at the site as the result of construction of sediment traps or basins, diversions, and conveyance channels?